inSileco/graphicsutils/README.md

 [*grid*](https://stat.ethz.ch/R-manual/R-devel/library/grid/html/grid-package.html)
 system (and thereby it does not work with [ggplot2](http://cran.r-project.org/web/packages/ggplot2/index.html)).
-Related with this is one very helpful article by Paul Murrell: [The gridGraphics Package](https://journal.r-project.org/archive/2015-1/murrell.pdf).
+Related with this, is one very helpful article by Paul Murrell: [The gridGraphics Package](https://journal.r-project.org/archive/2015-1/murrell.pdf).